Feyerabend/vm/enkel0/README.md

 ```

 Programs always ends with a period.
 Statements are *seperated* by a semicolon, and not as
 in C *terminated* with a semicolon.
-Several statements are grouped by "begin" and "end".
+Several statements are grouped by _begin_ and _end_.
 Global variables are set at the beginning af the program.
-Assignments is done by "is"
+Assignments is done by _is_
 (and not as in Algol or Pascal with ":=").
-You can "print" a variable (new line at the end).
+You can _print_ a variable (new line at the end).

 Let's look at a little more complicated program, factorial: